 |Concord Stagecoach wheels were usually 40 inches in the front and 60 inches in the rear.|

 |Concord Stagecoach - The leading horses are known as the lead horses.
 The wheel horses or wheelers are the back pair nearest the coach's wheels.
 The number of horses, usually four or six, could be even more, and two horses alone would very soon tire.|

 |Concord Stagecoach - The back wheels have brake blocks acting on the iron tires.
 The driver controls them with a foot lever to his right at the side of his footboard.|

 |Concord Stagecoach were high-end, expensive vehicles; the cost was justified by long service life.|

 |A Conestoga wagon or prairie-schooner (a covered wagon).|

 |A Conestoga custom-built replica wagon.|

-To this end he engaged J.S.
+To this end, he engaged J.S.
 Abbott, a young artisan of Salem, to come to Concord and build three coach bodies for him, the rest of the work being done by Downing's own workmen.
-In July of 1827, the first coach was completed and sold to a local stage driver.
-It was the pioneer of a long and famous line, for within the next generation Concord coaches found their way to the ends of the earth.
-In California, Peru, and Australia—wherever advancing civilization pushed its way—the Concord coach became a familiar sight.
-Before the advance of railroad construction, the famous vehicle was forced to retire to ever more remote and inaccessible regions, until at length the advent of the gas-propelled wagon wrought its final doom.
-Detroit replaced Concord as the center for the production of passenger highway vehicles, and now only in an occasional museum can a time-period specimen of the old-time coach be found.
+In July 1827, the first coach was completed and sold to a local stage driver.
+It was the pioneer of a long and famous line, for Concord coaches found their way to the ends of the earth within the next generation.
+The Concord coach became a familiar sight in California, Peru, and Australia—wherever advancing civilization pushed its way.
+Before the advance of railroad construction, the famous vehicle was forced to retire to ever more remote and inaccessible regions until, at length, the advent of the gas-propelled wagon wrought its final doom.
+Detroit replaced Concord as the center for the production of passenger highway vehicles.
+Now only in an occasional museum can a time-period specimen of the old-time coach be found.

 |Concord Stagecoach Interior|